-Emily Berry was born in London and was the winner of an Eric Gregory Award in 2008.
+Emily Berry was born in London and won an Eric Gregory Award in 2008.
 She studied for an MA in English Literature at Leeds University and an MA in Creative Writing at Goldsmiths, University of London.

 Her work has been widely published in magazines and anthologies, including Voice Recognition: 21 Poets for the 21st Century and Best British Poetry 2011 (2011).
 She is a co-writer of The Breakfast Bible (2013), a compendium of breakfasts, published by Bloomsbury, and a co-editor of the poetry anthology series, Stop/Sharpening/Your/Knives.